Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 Februari 2025 03.25.31 UTC
+- WIB: Sabtu, 8 Februari 2025 04.22.08 UTC
-- WITA: Sabtu, 8 Februari 2025 04.25.31 UTC
+- WITA: Sabtu, 8 Februari 2025 05.22.08 UTC
-- WIT: Sabtu, 8 Februari 2025 05.25.31 UTC
+- WIT: Sabtu, 8 Februari 2025 06.22.08 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: technology
+Kategori: nature